mtvs/eloquent-approval/README.md

 ### Approval Events

-There are some model events that dispatched before and after each approval action.
+There are some model events that are dispatched before and after each approval action.

 | Action  | Before     | After     |
 |---------|------------|-----------|